close

 I can’t even count how many folks have complained to me about not getting a spot at Yosemite.
 Millions of people visit Yosemite each year, and millions more have it on their wishlist.
 While I understand the desire to see such an epic place, it requires added planning, effort, and luck.

 So, expand your options.
 Do your research and find some areas that aren’t as well known.
-Consider camping on public lands, at a private campground / RV park, or check out Campertunity for something other.
+Consider camping on public lands, or at a private campground / RV park.
 Camping can be an adventure.
 Sometimes it won’t work out as you had planned—but that’s part of the fun. ;-)

 Are you committed to spending time in a specific national/state park?
 You might consider staying at a private campground somewhere in the vicinity.
 That way, you can drive into your park of choice for the day and take in the sights—even if you can’t camp right in that park.